jehanben/module-livechat/README.md

-# module-livechat
+# Magento 2 Live Chat Module

-Magento 2 LiveChat Module
+This Extension is used to integrate LiveChat features to Magento 2.